cloudmesh-community/fa18-523-83/project-report/report.md

 ### Model Training

-Because the training data has imbalanced classes, there are multiple ways to handle this issue [@fa18-523-18-www-imbalanced-classes]:
+Because the training data has imbalanced classes, there are multiple ways to handle this issue:

-* Methods that will be used:
+* Methods that will be used [@fa18-523-18-www-imbalanced-classes]:

      * *Changing Performance Metric*: instead of using only *Accuracy* as the main performance metric to evaluate models, try to include other metrics such as *Confusion Matrix*, *Precision*, *Recall*, *F1 Score*, *Kappa*, *ROC Curves*.